Arboreal Angler Collection

 Tying Historic Logging to River Ecology

-The Arboreal Angler Collection is a creative combination of angling traditions, vernacular timber construction, and vintage logging camp equipment, aimed to capture the critical relationship between Oregon’s river ecosystem and the region’s wood.
+The Arboreal Angler Collection is a creative combination of angling traditions, vernacular timber construction, and vintage logging camp equipment, aimed to capture the critical relationship between the local river ecosystem and the region’s wood.
 The collection contains a diverse assemblage of oversized lures ranging from 12 to 32 inches.
 Each lure consists of three primary elements: the wood body, the hardware, and the dressing.
 When these elements are combined, they tell a rich story about the ecological role of large wood in aquatic ecosystems and their intertwined history with the timber industry.
 Each piece within the collection represents local organisms that rely on large wood for food, habitat, or the geomorphological processes it facilitates.

 The Arboreal Angler Collection has been built in collaboration with: